Mission, Leadership & History

 Colleen received her bachelor's degree in elementary education from the University of Southern Maine and her master's in administration and Certificate of Advanced Graduate Studies (CAGS) in curriculum from Rhode Island College.

-Colleen, along with Lower School and Middle School Principal, Cynthia Lorincz, is responsible for moving the junior high into the current middle school concept, incorporating new, interdisciplinary curriculum and instituting grade level teams.
+Colleen, is responsible for moving the junior high into the current middle school concept, incorporating new, interdisciplinary curriculum and instituting grade level teams.
 Colleen has also enhanced the curriculum of the Upper School, doubling the number of Advanced Placement courses.
 She has instituted courses that focus on problem-solving and hands-on techniques, such as Conceptual Physics and the Math Resources Lab.
 Her collaborative working style with teachers has encouraged them to be involved in developing new courses and upgrading existing curriculum, keeping Bay View on the cutting edge of curriculum and technology.

 Colleen has been a board member at Sophia Academy, a private all girls middle school in Providence serving 57 students grades 5-8, and a member of the education committee of RISE.
 She is currently serving her second term on the Network Board for the Sisters of Mercy of Secondary Education.
 She also currently serves on the board of the Rhode Island Interscholastic League.

 She has been involved with the Sisters of Mercy since 1986 and is a Mercy Associate.